ogkranthi/100-days-of-code/log.md

 **Today's Progress**: Coded tree traversals and started prep for full time interviews

 **Thoughts:** : Need to spend allocated time and start working on the interview problems everyday

+### Day 15: April 9 2018

+**Today's Progress**: Learnt height of the tree and maximum difference in a tree using inorder traversal

+**Thoughts:** : Will need to finish the coding before anything else for the day.